CodeScoring/docs/docs/changelog/on-premise-changelog.en.md

 - Implemented pagination when interacting with LDAP
 - Accelerated work of the Dependencies section
 - Supplemented the list of repository types so that all repositories, including unsupported ones, are displayed in the Repository Managers section
-- Packages in the Dependencies section are now sorted by default by component name and version

 ### [2024.32.0] - 2024-08-09